wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ## MVP

+## Features
+- 0.4.1 only claude haiku is enabled.
+- 0.4.3 only default prompt is enabled.
+- 1.0 when there's saved results, partially update based on hashes

 ### Bugs
+- 0.4.1 Some problems with DOM element matching; cannot always find correct element to replace.
+- 0.4.2 Webpage saves don't work properly, and don't show up properly.
+- 0.4.2 Repeated requests lead to really weird results.
+- 0.4.3 Claude still giving malformed results pretty often.

-- 0.4: Claude still attempts translation sometimes.
+- 1.0 Claude still attempts translation sometimes.
 Check that the number of non-diacritic arabic letters in prompt matches number of arabic letters in response.
-- 0.4.3 only claude haiku is enabled.
-- 0.4.3 only default prompt is enabled.

 #### Arabizi

-- 0.3.4: make arabizi translation look more natural
-- 0.4: add alternate romanization to ISO 233-2 (actually might be easier than arabizi)
 - 0.4.1: incremental arabizi updates, just like with fullDiacritization

 ### UI

-- 0.4: add toggle between standard diacritization
-- 0.4.2 Add cancel button to widget.
+- 0.4.1 Add cancel button to widget.
-- 0.4.2 Minimize widget on finish.
-- 0.4.2 Option to show/hide widget entirely.
-- 0.4.3 Redesign UI elements to be simpler and cleaner.
+- 0.4.3 Redesign options page to be simpler and cleaner.
 - 0.4.3 Add FAQs/tooltips to options page.
+- 0.4.3 Redesign extension popup to be simpler and cleaner.

 ## Future